 Guru Tegh Bahadur was leading the people of India in the direction of liberty, freedom, dignity and self respect.
 Spiritual liberation is incomplete without political, social, religious, economic, cultural and intellectual freedom.
-Hence fearlessness, enlightenment and strength are his key-terms in the sloakes (1-57).
-There are tools with which all bonds can be broken.

 The contemporary Indian society is faced with a number of challenges like communalism, casteism, terrorism and regionalism.
 The Chair will endeavor to address to these burning issues through research and teaching.
 National Integration chair had invited articles on the theme of National Integration and various issues and matters allied to it such as its difference concepts and connotation, its imperative need in the present-day scenario, the impediments in its realisation especially the formidable challenges posed do it by the various ethnic, linguistics, religious, castiest, cultural, communal and regional identities, the measures to combat the divisive, disruptive and disintegrating forces, the strategies and methods to promote the sentiments, of nationhood among the various sections of Indian society and to achieve a well-knit Indian Nation and unity and solidarity of the country.